Isaac Nathan: Hebrew Melodies

-Provincial Life, Authoring Books and Raising a Family
+Provincial life, authoring books and raising a family

 Nathan married Eliza Worthington, daughter of Lord Mayor of Dublin William Worthington in 1812.
 Eliza converted to Judaism and took the name Sarah.
-The young couple had 6 children together and dreamed of emancipation for the Jews, and embodied interfaith love, and scholarly approach to enlightened post-napoleon aspirations for society.
+The young couple had 6 children together and dreamed of emancipation for the Jews, and embodied interfaith love, and scholarly approach to enlightened post-Napoleon aspirations for society.
 Both published significantly.
-Eliza’s first novel Elvington was published in 3 volumes in 1812 and she is the first Jewish female author to write and publish a work of such significance.
-During their time in Bristol, she produced a second iteration in 1819, and advertised Nathan’s singing prospectus.
+Eliza's first novel Elvington was published in three volumes in 1812 and she is the first Jewish female author to write and publish a work of such significance.
+During their time in Bristol, she produced a second edition in 1819, and advertised Nathan's singing prospectus.
 Over the next few years the young couple raised their children in Bristol, wrote books, attended intellectual soirées with the Hunt Circle and Lyric Society and Nathan performed and taught several of his star pupils in this era.
 Eliza wrote another book called Langwreath which she published in 1822.
-Nathan published his encyclopaedic Treatise with patronage and dedication to King George IV and corresponded directly with Charles M. Sumner, the King’s Librarian at Carlton House.
+Nathan published his encyclopaedic Treatise with patronage and dedication to King George IV and corresponded directly with Charles M. Sumner, the King's Librarian at Carlton House.
 The collection was catalogued in the same year, and Nathan appears to have gained privileged access, remarkable for a Jew in 1823.
-Nathan’s publication of An Essay on the History and Theory of Music led to an appointment as a composer in the King’s Theatre and he contributed to five operas between 1823 and 1833.
+Nathan's publication of An Essay on the History and Theory of Music led to appointments as a composer in the King's Theatre and he contributed to five operas between 1823 and 1833.

-Eliza died because of complications in childbirth in January 1824 after a performance of one of his operas.
-The entire cast was present and Nathan processed his grief with Caroline Lamb who also mourned the death of Byron in the same year.
-He continued working and was criticised for his comic opera which didn’t have the same character that he achieved in earlier works.

-Nathan felt a special attachment for Lady Caroline; she was godmother to one of his children and he wrote her an appreciative poem in Hebrew, which he reprints in his Recollections of Lord Byron.

-His copyright for Hebrew Melodies ought to have brought him income – at one point he sold it to his married sister, presumably to avoid it being lost in bankruptcy.
-He attempted a publishing business in partnership with his brother Barnett Nathan, who later became proprietor of Rosherville Gardens.

-In 1826 he married Henrietta Buckley, a dancer, and they had a further 6 children together, 3 in England and 3 more in Australia later in life.
-Both spouses were Christian; however for both, Nathan also undertook and arranged synagogue marriages.